primer/react/CONTRIBUTING.md

 ## Creating a pull request

-When you're ready to create a pull request, open one using the appropriate pull request template.
+When you're ready to create a pull request, open one using the pull request template.
 Be sure to add screenshots of any relevant work and a thoughtful description.

 ### What to expect after opening a pull request
 After opening a pull request, a member of the design systems team will add the appropriate labels (major, minor, patch release labels) and update the base branch to the correct release branch.
 Usually, you'll receive a response from the design systems team within a day or two.
 The design systems team member will review the pull request keeping the following items in mind: